TanYa-Go/TanjaG.Portfolio/README.md

 * As a user, I would like to be able to contact the site owner easily and without leaving the page

-* As a user, I would like to be able to find and download the site owners CV quickly and download it with one click
+* As a user, I would like to be able to find and download the site owners CV directly from the website

 #### **Other Developers**